Yueleng/daily-english/chp1/03_what_the_west.md

 ### stark

-* *adjective*, demanding that people obey completely and refusing to allow them freedom to act as they wish.
+* *adjective*, empty, simple, or obvious, especially without decoration or anything that is not necessary.
 * *[example]: The Trump administration has begun trying to limit China’s economic influence in the United States and abroad, warning about China’s ambitions in increasingly stark terms.*

 ### authoritarian